-The Big Short, directed by Adam McKay, starring Christian Bale, Ryan Gosling, Steve Carell, and Brad Pitt, tells more than the story of the U.S. housing bubble from 2001 to 2005 and the risky advantages taken by mortgage companies, hedge funds, and investment bankers to profit from it.
-I’m a psychoanalyst not an economist.
+The Big Short, directed by Adam McKay, starring Christian Bale, Ryan Gosling, Steve Carell, and Brad Pitt, tells more than the story of the U.S. housing bubble from 2001 to 2005.
+More than the story of risky advantages taken by mortgage companies, hedge funds, and investment bankers to profit from it.
+I’m a psychoanalyst, not an economist.
 The housing bubble is one thing.
 Living in psychological bubbles leads to dangerous behaviors and disastrous consequences, not unlike the 2008 U.S. economic crash.
 Selina Gomez, at the blackjack table, says it well: “I’m on a winning streak … how could I lose, right?”

 Believing Things That “Just Ain’t So”

 The Big Short begins with a quote from Mark Twain: It ain’t what you don’t know that gets you in trouble.
 It’s what you know for sure that just ain’t so.
 Selena Gomez’s “knowing-for-sure” statement ends with a question that is actually meant to confirm that what she knows she knows.
 If “right?” was actually a question and left room for other ideas or opinions, those gambling on the housing bubble might have been saved from an abrupt crash back to reality.

 Why do some of us need to know things “that just ain’t so?”
 It’s an important question since generally such certainties are built on unsound foundations and serve as a psychological defense.
 Defenses are necessary protections, put in place to guard against something else.
 Some defenses are better than others.
 Some, like “knowing for sure,” can create psychological bubbles.